-Frame: Framing error indicates that the received character did not have a valid stop bit.
+Frame: Framing error shows that the received character did not have a valid stop bit.

-Parity: Parity error indicates that the received data character does not match the parity selected.
+Parity: Parity error shows that the received data character does not match the parity selected.

-Overrun: The NPort is unable to hand received data to a hardware buffer because the input rate exceeds the NPort's ability to handle the data.
+Overrun: The NPort cannot hand received data to a hardware buffer because the input rate exceeds the NPort's ability to handle the data.

-Break: Break interrupt indicates that the received data input was held low for longer than a full-word transmission time.
+Break: Break interrupt shows that the received data input was held low for longer than a full-word transmission time.
 A full-word transmission time is defined as the total time to transmit the start, data, parity, and stop bits.